Powassan virus

-The Powassan virus (POWV) is a tickborne flavivirus found in North America and in the Russian Far East.
+Powassan virus (POWV) is a tickborne flavivirus found naturally in North America and Russia.
 It is named after the town of Powassan, Ontario, where it was identified in a young boy after his death.
-It is known to cause encephalitis, and no approved vaccine or antiviral drug exists.
+It is known to cause encephalitis, and no human approved vaccine or antiviral drug exists.
 Prevention of tick bites is the best precaution.

 Classification and occurrence

-Powassan virus (POWV) is a Flavivirus named after the town of Powassan, Ontario, Canada, where it was identified in a five-year-old boy, Lincoln Byers, who died from encephalitis in 1958.
+Powassan virus (POWV) is a flavivirus named after the town of Powassan, Ontario, Canada, where it was identified in a five-year-old boy, Lincoln Byers, who died from encephalitis in 1958.
 The ICTV species name for the Powassan Virus is Orthoflavivirus powassanense.
 The virus exists in North America and causes long-term neurological sequelae.
 The first human case in the United States was found in 1970 in New Jersey and the first in Russia in 1978.
 Powassan virus has been noted as the only tick-borne Flavivirus in North America with human pathogenicity.

 Powassan virus is also found in the warm climate across Eurasia, where it is part of the tick-borne encephalitis virus complex.
-It is found in the Russian Far East (Primorsky Krai) and appears to have been introduced there 70 years ago.
+It is found in the Russian Far East (Primorsky Krai) and appears to have been introduced there around 1942.